oceanprotocol/react/README.md

 }
 ```

-The `OceanProvider` requires a Web3 instance to be passed as prop.
-To get you started, we added a basic `Web3Provider` which assumes an injected provider (like MetaMask), and will ask for permissions automatically on first mount.
+The `OceanProvider` requires a Web3 instance to be passed as prop so you can replace the builtin `Web3Provider` with whatever library which returns a Web3 instance.
+To get you started, we added a basic `Web3Provider` which assumes an injected provider (like MetaMask), and will ask for user permissions automatically on first mount.

 We suggest you replace this provider with a more complete solution, since there are many UX considerations not handled in that basic provider, like activate only on user intent, listen for account & network changes, display connection instructions and errors, etc.